anmolchawla/Data-Visualization---LA-County-Parks-and-Centers-Visualization/ASSIGNMENT.md

 - Homework repository must be updated before the start of next class
 - Commits after the submission deadline will not be considered unless requested
 - Late policy: 10% of total available points per each 24-hour late; duration less than 24 hours counts as one whole 24-hour
-- Homework is expected to work in: SAFARI AND CHROME (Mac), Edge AND CHROME (Windows)
+- Homework is expected to work in: SAFARI AND CHROME (Mac), EDGE AND CHROME (Windows)